cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/Jcl_skeletons.md

 ## IEBCOPY job iebcopy.skel

-The purpose of this JCL is to copy all members that have been identified as copybooks from the ISPW libraries to a temporary PDS.
+The purpose of this JCL is to copy all members that have been identified as copybooks in the ISPW libraries to a temporary PDS.
 (These will then be downloaded by the ISPW PDS downloader.)
 The skeleton looks like this

 ```
 //COPY    EXEC PGM=IEBCOPY